google/symphony-gcp/hf-provider/SYMPHONY_GCE_INSTALL.md

         }
 ```

-# Enable the requestor(s) to use the provider instance
+# Enable the requestor(s) instance to use the provider instance
 Edit
 ```
 $HF_TOP/conf/requestors/hostRequestors.json